boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/line-chart.md

 ### Show Border

-This allows you to toggle the visibility of the `border` surrounding the widget.
+You can toggle the visibility of the `border` surrounding the widget.

 ### Corner Radius